What is an uncontested divorce?

 Intermountain Legal can give you as much or as little help with your uncontested divorce as you desire.
 You may have a very modest marital estate and only need to have some paperwork drawn up.
 You may have drafted papers and simply want an attorney to review their contents.
 Intermountain Legal reviews divorce documents for clarity and completeness.
 We check to see if your agreement anticipates changed circumstances that are likely to occur in the future.
 If you’ve only just begun your settlement discussions, we can represent you in proposing terms and negotiating a settlement.
 The choice is entirely yours: you can pay for limited, individual services, such as document review, or retain us to take your divorce from initial discussions through to conclusion.

-Call our Salt Lake City divorce firm for a free consultation about your uncontested divorce
+Call our Salt Lake City divorce firm for a consultation about your uncontested divorce

 Intermountain Legal takes a creative yet pragmatic approach to resolving the numerous issues that accompany uncontested divorces.
-Call our office today at 801-990-4200 or contact us online to schedule a free 30-minute consultation to discuss your case with an uncontested divorce attorney.
+Call our office today at 801-990-4200 or contact us online to schedule a 30-minute attorney consultation for $50 to discuss your family law matter.

 Intermountain Legal is located in Salt Lake City, UT and serves clients throughout all of Northern and Central Utah including Salt Lake City, Midvale, Sandy, West Jordan, North Salt Lake, Bountiful, South Jordan, Clearfield, Woods Cross, Draper, Farmington, Centerville, Layton, Ogden, Lehi, Provo, Orem, Park City and Davis, Salt Lake, Weber, Utah, Tooele and Summit counties.